HL7/fhir-mCODE-ig/input/pagecontent/index.md

 </tbody>
 </table>

-Implementers should reference the [PrimaryCancerCondition](StructureDefinition-mcode-primary-cancer-condition.html) and [Secondary Cancer Condition](StructureDefinition-mcode-secondary-cancer-condition.html) profiles for details on the use of these terminologies and associated value sets.
+Implementers should reference the [Primary Cancer Condition](StructureDefinition-mcode-primary-cancer-condition.html) and [Secondary Cancer Condition](StructureDefinition-mcode-secondary-cancer-condition.html) profiles for details on the use of these terminologies and associated value sets.

 ##### Representing Cancer Staging Information

 Cancer stage information is contained in a set of profiles, representing [clinical stage group](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/clinical-staging) and [pathologic stage group](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/pathological-staging) panels with members representing the primary tumor (T) category, the regional nodes (N) category, and the distant metastases (M) category.

-TNM staging systems are specified in the _CancerStagingSystemVS_ extensible value set of SNOMED CT terms.
-SNOMED CT does not have a concept code to denote AJCC version 8, the most current version used for AJCC for cancer staging.
-AJCC is actively requesting the addition of new SNOMED CT concept code, although the process to approve and publish the new code could take several months.
-Until one is available in the SNOMED CT US Edition, we recommend the NCI thesaurus code _C146985 (AJCC Cancer Staging Manual 8th Edition)_.
+Clinicians assign stages to cancers according to rules laid out in various [cancer staging systems](https://www.cancer.gov/about-cancer/diagnosis-staging/staging).
+TNM staging is used for many types of solid-tumor cancers.
+Some widely-used TNM staging systems are specified in the [CancerStagingSystemValueSet](ValueSet-mcode-cancer-staging-system-vs.html).
+The staging system must always be specified alongside the stage, because it establishes the meaning of the stage code(s).

 Non-TNM staging systems are not currently represented in mCODE, reflecting mCODE's current focus on solid tumors.
 In mCODE, a single patient may have more than one staging panel, although this is not common in practice.